 Aboriginal Tent Embassy

 Ask my son his number one must visit destination in Canberra and without skipping a beat he’ll say the Aboriginal Tent Embassy.
 The historically significant site, located opposite Old Parliament House and first erected in 1972 to represent the political rights of Aboriginal Australians, remains a symbol of Aboriginal protest against the government’s approach to Indigenous issues.
-It might seem a little odd for a kid to have a connection to a place of protest and politics, but his attachment is due to an incredible encounter he had here when he was quite young, and he likes to return whenever he can to pay his respects and drop off his pocket money as a donation for the residing activists.
+It might seem a little odd for a kid to have a connection to a place of protest and politics, but his attachment is due to an incredible encounter he had here when he was quite young, and he likes to return whenever he can to pay his respects and drop off his pocket money as a donation for the residing activists, whose openness and generosity of spirit have not only led my kids on a path of connection to country, but to beautiful friendships.
 There are no bells and whistles here, but a visit provides an excellent opportunity to open a dialogue about representation and the rights of Australia’s First Nations people.

 Tidbinbilla Nature Reserve